Job Opportunities

 Responsibilities include:

-• Instructors must be able to write dynamic, experiential-based lesson plans
+• Ability to write and lead experiential-based lesson plans

 We are also looking for instructors who have specialized skills in art, cooking, science or outdoor skills to work with our oldest campers full-time for one week of camp.